Accommodations and Services

 American Sign Language Interpreting for Campus Events

 All Clemson University events open to the public that do not require registration should provide ASL interpreters.
 This said, it is encouraged that all Clemson University events provide ASL interpreters.
-To acquire this service, fill out the Office of Access and Equity's request form.
+To acquire this service, fill out the Office of Access Compliance and Education's request form.
 A cost is associated with this service.

 Accessible Transportation on Campus